wexample/wex/README.md

  - A strict framework for development and applications management.
  - Initialize and run Docker application.
  - Talk about your app with the AI integration.
- - Ability to execute both Python and Bash commands seamlessly, without the need for subprocesses.

 ## Install